rjohnson2590/backbone-tutorials/Tutorial.md

       </body>
     </html>

-Next, we&rsquo;ll start with our basic model of a piece of text.
-It&rsquo;ll have a &ldquo;replace&rdquo; method that will replace the text inside it.
-It&rsquo;s individual view is going to be an input with the default text of the input set to the value of the model and a &ldquo;clear&rdquo; button that will set the text of the model to the empty string ~&rdquo; &ldquo;~ .
-This part is basically the same as our previous project, except that we&rsquo;re going to use a different **kind** of event, `keypress`, for setting the value of the text of the model.
-In particular, if the key pressed in the input field is the &ldquo;enter&rdquo; key, then we call the `replace` operator of the view, which will in turn call the `replace` method of the model.
+Next, we'll start with our basic model of a piece of text.
+It'll have a "replace" method that will replace the text inside it.
+Its individual view is going to be an input with the default text of the input set to the value of the model and a "clear" button that will set the text of the model to the empty string ~" "~ .
+This part is basically the same as our previous project, except that we're going to use a different **kind** of event, `keypress`, for setting the value of the text of the model.
+In particular, if the key pressed in the input field is the "enter" key, then we call the `replace` operator of the view, which will in turn call the `replace` method of the model.

     var TextModel = Backbone.Model.extend({
-        defaults : {"value" : ""}
+        defaults : {"value" : ""},
+        replace : function (str) {
+          this.set("value", str);
+        }
     });

-    TextModel.prototype.replace = function (str) {
-        this.set("value", str);
-    };

     var TextView = Backbone.View.extend({
         render: function () {
             var textVal = this.model.get("value");
             var btn = '<button>Clear</button>';
             var input = '<input type="text" value="' + textVal + '" />';
-            this.$el.html("<div>" + input + btn + "</div>");
+            this.$el.html(textVal+"<br><div>" + input + btn + "</div>");
         },
         initialize: function () {
             this.model.on("change", this.render, this);
+            // last argument 'this' ensures that render's
+            // 'this' means the view, not the model
         },
         events : {
             "click button" : "clear",